 —Dick Costolo, CEO, Twitter

-- 95% of participants said they are definitely or more likely to consider a major / minor in computer science after participating in the Girls Who Code program.
+- 94% of participants said they were definitely or more likely to consider a major/minor in computer science.

 In their final projects, participants have designed and built a mobile applications to help handicapped New Yorkers navigate the city’s streets and subways, encourage girls to pursue math and science, a Twitter-based application to start book clubs with peers across the country, video games with complex layers, and even created an LED light up umbrella!